 Helping clients relieve pain is one of your primary objectives in providing massage.
 Our goal at BIOTONE is to provide you with the tools that enable you to achieve this goal.
 That’s why you’ll find Arnica as a key ingredient in many of our products.

-Arnica, a member of the Daisy family, is a bright yellow flower grows in the mountains of Europe and North America.
-It goes by a number of names, among them Arnica Montana and Leopard’s Bane Arnica has been used for centuries as an herbal medicine and homeopathic remedy to alleviate pain.
+Arnica, a member of the daisy family, is a bright yellow flower that grows in the mountains of Europe and North America.
+Several names, among them Arnica Montana and Leopard’s Bane Arnica, have been used for centuries as herbal medicine and homeopathic remedy to alleviate pain.
 The active ingredient of Arnica is sesquiterpene lactone helenalin, which has anti-inflammatory properties.

-Heavily exercised muscles may lose their capacity to relax, which can result in chronic tightness and loss of flexibility.
+Heavily exercised muscles may lose their capacity to relax, resulting in chronic tightness and loss of flexibility.
 Learn how to help your clients heal and prevent minor injuries while improving blood circulation and muscle relaxation with these injury prevention massage techniques that use Controlled Glide massage creme that contains Arnica.

-- While the client is lying on their stomach knead from the Achilles tendon attachment on the ankle to the soleus attachment at the knee.
+While the client is lying on their stomach, knead from the Achilles tendon attachment on the ankle to the knee's soleus attachment.
 Perform a push-pull back to the ankle.
 Repeat 3 times.

-- Perform 3 small circular friction movements along the side of the knee joint and patella (reduces and breaks down swelling in the knee).
+Perform 3 small circular friction movements along the knee joint and patella (reduces and breaks down swelling in the knee).
 This also is good for massaging tendons around the knee.

-- Finish with a hip to foot massage.
+Finish with a hip to a foot massage.
 Repeat on the other side.

-- Bring client’s leg into a half frog while lying on their stomach.
-Gently perform 3 effleurage strokes along the IT Band from Knee to hip, holding pressure for 3 seconds at the end of the movement.
+Bring client’s leg into a half frog while lying on their stomach.
+Gently perform 3 effleurage strokes and the IT Band from Knee to hip, holding pressure for 3 seconds at the end of the movement.

-- Bring your hands to the inside of the knee, gently perform 3 circular motions.
-Straighten leg and perform 3 second holds at the “4 corners” of the hip followed by hip to pelvis effleurage stokes.
+Bring your hands to the inside of the knee, gently perform 3 circular motions.
+Straighten leg and perform 3-second holds at the “4 corners” of the hip followed by the hip to pelvis effleurage strokes.